City-of-Turku/varaamo-info-rag-demo/frontend/README.md

 npm install
 ```

+Second, create `.env` file based on `.env.example` file.

-Second, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):
+Third, generate the embeddings of the documents in the `./data` directory (if this folder exists - otherwise, skip this step):

 ```
 npm run generate
 ```

-Third, run the development server:
+Finally, run the development server:

 ```
 npm run dev